stjordanis/terra-docs-old/docs/node-users.md

 terracli keys add <yourAccountName> --ledger
 ```

-{% hint style="warning" %}
-This command will only work while the Ledger is plugged in and unlocked.
+> This command will only work while the Ledger is plugged in and unlocked.
-{% endhint %}
+{inmportant}

 * `<yourKeyName>` is the name of the account.
 It is a reference to the account number used to derive the key pair from the mnemonic.
 You will use this name to identify your account when you want to send a transaction.
 * You can add the optional `--account` flag to specify the path \(`0`, `1`, `2`, ...\) you want to use to generate your account.
 By default, account `0` is generated.

 #### Using a computer

-{% hint style="warning" %}
-It is more secure to perform this action on an offline computer.
+> It is more secure to perform this action on an offline computer.
-{% endhint %}
+{important}

 To generate an account, just use the following command: